autoloadnextpost/alnp-divi-support/README.md

 While this repository may be made public, it does not mean this plugin is free.
 Please consider making a valued donation (details below) to keep this plugin maintained and to help support Auto Load Next Post and myself.

+You can also [purchase the support plugin](https://autoloadnextpost.com/product/divi-support/) via the Auto Load Next Post website.

 Thank you 😄

 ###### Follow us